Skip to content

 • Pay the application fee

-Out of State LPNs
+Out of State LVNs

-If you are already licensed as an LPN in another state, you may be eligible to receive a license by endorsement in Texas.
+If you are already licensed as an LVN in another state, you may be eligible to receive a license by endorsement in Texas.
 In order to qualify for a license by endorsement, you must:

 333 Guadalupe St